 Stash App Review: Is This Investment App Safe or A Scam?

-Anyone that is wealthy will tell you, that the best way to make money is to have your money work for you.
+Anyone that is wealthy will tell you, that the best way to make money is not a work at home job.
+It's to have your money work for you.
 But let's face it, most of us are terrified of the stock market, which would help you achieve this.
 Apparently that has changed because of investment apps like the Stash app.
 But is it really any good?
 You may have already read other Stash reviews to get the details on what the app has to offer, but need some more information to help you decide if it is right for you.
 Let's get into all the details on this investment app, including all the complaints.

 What is the Stash App?